jiming-chen/jiming-chen.github.io/content/courses/cs3420/lecture02.md

 Sometimes we want to branch, and we call those labels, so we can write `BNE <label>`.

-R0 to R7 are "low registers" and accessible by all instructions, R8-R12 are "high registers" and are sometimes not accessible by 16-bit instructions.
+R0 to R7 are "low registers" and accessible by all instructions, and R8-R12 are "high registers" and are sometimes not accessible by 16-bit instructions.